ut-amrl/SocialGym2/docs_src/installation/installation.md

 <!-- ### Let's Install Config Runner! -->

 ---

-**Note**: We require you have installed Docker and Python 3.8 (version 3.8 may not be necessary but it's what we use)
+#### Prerequisites

+You need to have installed Docker, have an NVIDIA GPU, and have installed the [**NVIDIA-container runtime**](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).

 **WARNING**: The authors of this project have had numerous issues with Docker and Docker-Compose when installed via snap.
-We recommend uninstalling docker and docker-compose if you have GPU-related issues with the docker images and installing them via
+We recommend uninstalling docker and docker-compose if you have GPU-related issues with the docker images and installing them via `apt`.
-`apt`.

 ---